 Getting Around San Jose

-Taxis charge by meter, but it is possible to negotiate a fee upfront with some of the drivers.
+Taxis charge using a meter, but it is possible to negotiate a fee upfront with some of the drivers.

 Where to Stay

 There are a number of affordable hostels with different vibes spread throughout the various barrios of downtown San Jose.